RAG2007/QuadraticFunction_AA/README.md

 # QuadraticFunction_AA
-This is a program that draws quadratic functions with Anti-Aliasing
+This is a program that draws quadratic functions with Anti-Aliasing.
+Also, dont be surprised to see that the code is not on the gratest level as I'm still a begginer...